 (1) Complete the checkout charge appeal form on the Residential Education website.
 The request for an appeal must include detailed rationale that addresses one or all of the criteria.

-(2) An assistant director of residential education will begin investigating the appeal within five business days of receipt.
+(2) A staff member of residential education will begin investigating the appeal within five business days of receipt.

 (3) If the charges cannot be appealed, students will be notified and the appeal process will end at this point.